 All Degree Completion students are required to attend a New Student Orientation before they can begin their program.
-New Student Orientation is mandatory.
+New Student Orientation is mandatory and will take place online.
 Depending on the student's major, orientation may take place in person or online.
 Information about the date of the New Student Orientation and how to register for it will be provided to applicants by the Admissions department.